garysweaver/stepford/README.md

     SystemStackError:
       stack level too deep

+One way to do it would be to [return singleton instances from factory create][singletons], which would require some changes to the factories.

-ThoughtBot's Josh Clayton provided some suggestions for this, including using methods to generate more complex object structures:
+ThoughtBot's Josh Clayton also provided some suggestions for this, including using methods to generate more complex object structures:

     def post_containing_comment_by_author
       author = FactoryGirl.create(:user)